cjdekker/UFO/README.md

 # Verifying UFO Sightings
 ## 1. Overview
-We analyzed UFO sighting dataset which is obtained from Kaggle website.
+We analyzed a UFO sighting dataset obtained from Kaggle.

 https://www.kaggle.com/NUFORC/ufo-sightings

-This dataset contains over 80,000 reports of UFO sightings from 1906 to the middle of 2014 and it was collected by National UFO Reporting Center (NUFORC).
-Most of sightings are in United States.
-Others occured in UK, Canada, Australia or Germany.
-As we described in our slides, after analysing, it turns out that some "UFO sightings" can be thought as misunderstanding of something other than UFO.
+This dataset contains over 80,000 reports of UFO sightings from 1906 to the middle of 2014.
+This data was collected by the National UFO Reporting Center (NUFORC).
+Most of these sightings occured in the United States, but there are some reportings in the UK, Canada, Australia, and Germany.
+As we discussed in our slides, we were able to find some common causes of false reportings and find a particular event that seemed the most likely to be valid.

 ## 2. Contents
-### 2.1. python codes (.py)
+### 2.1 .py files
-### 2.2 Jupyter notebooks (.ipynb)
+### 2.2 Jupyter notebooks
-### 2.3 slides (.pdf)
+### 2.3 slides

 ## 3. Required Third-Party Modules
 - numpy 1.17.4